 First off, you will be taking the children out every day, to a park, the woods, a farm, or whatever lovely, muddy place you can discover together.
 Bumping into another Koru Kids childminder or nanny is a lovely way to introduce the children you care for to other adults before you continue on your outdoor adventures.

 If you have the space for more children, you can take on an assistant: you will have companionship and earn extra money at the same time.
-Our childminders that work alongside an assistant can earn up to £70,000.
+Koru Kids childminders in inner London that work alongside an assistant can earn up to £70,000 a year.

 If you miss a chat, no-one will be happier to talk than parents picking their children up at the end of the day: they love nothing more than to hear about how their children are doing and developing.
 Don’t forget our friendly online community either, always easy to reach if you need a word of advice.